 Roll the mixture into balls using your hands or a cookie scoop.
 You should get around 16 balls depending on size.

-If you are making the chocolate crunch coating, roll each ball in additional soy or pea crisps now while the balls are still soft and slightly tacky so the crisps stick well.
+If you are making the chocolate crunch coating, roll each ball in additional crispy cereal now while the balls are still soft and slightly tacky so the crisps stick well.

 Place on a lined tray and refrigerate for 20 to 30 minutes until firm.